Decadent Chocolate Martini with Caramel Vodka

-We are skipping the Irish cream liquor in this easy chocolate martini recipe instead making it with creamy Godiva chocolate liqueur.
-It is a perfect sweet treat for special occasions like girl's night, Valentine’s Day or simply to cure your sweet tooth with dessert martinis.
+We’re also skipping the Irish cream liquor in this easy chocolate martini recipe, instead keeping the flavors clean and sticking to a chocolate cream liqueur.
+This cocktail is the perfect sweet treat for a girl’s night in, Valentine’s Day, or simply to indulge your sweet tooth.
+I love this one for after dinner.

 - Caramel vodka – Smirnoff and Stoli make good caramel vodka options.
 If you don’t have caramel vodka on hand you can use plain vodka.